Materials science: Zinc

 • Clean with a soft, dry cloth

-• Avoid contact with water and moisture as much as possible.
+• Avoid contact with water & moisture if possible

 This way, the surface remains beautiful and detailed for a long time.